jitsi/jitsi-meet/doc/quick-install.md

 This document describes the required steps for a quick Jitsi Meet installation on a Debian based GNU/Linux system.

-Note: Some of the components of Jitsi-Meet will not run out-of-the-box on Debian jessie systems because of its libc version being too old.
+Note: Some of the components of Jitsi-Meet will not run out-of-the-box on Debian Wheezy systems because of its libc version being too old.
 [See here](http://lists.jitsi.org/pipermail/users/2015-September/010064.html) for a possible solution.

 N.B.: All commands are supposed to be run by root.
 If you are logged in as a regular user with sudo rights, please prepend ___sudo___ to each of the commands.